m-squared96/PyPLANE/README.md

 One of PyPLANE's main features is its ability to analyse both one- and two-dimensional systems.
 To change the number of dimensions select the appropriate option from the Dimensions menu.

-On the one-dimensional interface, the only dependent variable is $x$, with the independent variable being $t$.
+On the one-dimensional interface, the only dependent variable is /($x$/), with the independent variable being $t$.
 For two dimensions the dependent variables are $x$ and $y$.

 In the text box(es) in the top left of the screen, the user can define the expressions used for the system's